 What happens when two dark matter particles meet?

 The probability for two nearby dark matter particles to annihilate and the details of what comes out of the collision is determined by the specific microscopic model of the dark matter particles and more generally by quantum field theory.
 In my research I look for unifying features among the possibilities, using either simplified models (e.g. 1511.08787) or effective field theory (e.g. 1612.04814).
+More recently, I've applied similar ideas to study output spectrum of dark matter decay.
+These techniques can be pushed to the heaviest dark matter masses possible - at the Planck scale - where the decay of a dark matter particle releases an energy equivalent to 500 kg of TNT.
+Our results, which appeared in 2007.15001, often differ significantly from existing approaches to the same problem, as shown in the figure on the right.

 How is dark matter distributed across the sky?

 To discover dark matter we need to know where to look.
 With this in mind, my research has developed the most detailed map for extragalactic dark matter annihilation (see 1708.09385 and 1709.00416).
 In the case of dark matter decay, I have made regular use of the fact that the Milky Way halo is an exceptionally bright source (e.g. 1612.05638 and 1710.10288).
 Further, in 1812.06976, together with Ben Safdi and Chris Dessert, I exploited this fact to exclude the possibility that the 3.5 keV line arises from a simple decaying dark matter scenario, as shown in the figure on the right.
+You can read more about how we did this in the writeups I made for the Nature Research Astronomy Community or The Science Breaker.

 So you've discovered dark matter, how can you be sure?